robenkleene/audio-references/logic-pro-ipad/logic-pro-ipad-regions.md

 # Logic Pro iPad Regions

-to drag audio and MIDI regions, drag from the center (not from the title)
+- To drag audio and MIDI regions, drag from the center (not from the title)